Zilliqa/zilliqa-js/packages/zilliqa-js-account/README.md

 ### `sign(transaction: Transaction, offlineSign?: boolean): Promise<Transaction>`

 Sign a `Transaction` with the default `Account`.
 This method is asynchronous as it will attempt to obtain the `nonce` from the `Provider`.
+Has an offline mode that can be activated manually by setting the optional `offlineSign` parameter.

 **Parameters**

 - `transaction`: `Transaction` - a `Transaction` instance.
 - `offlineSign`: `boolean` (optional) - toggles offline signing on/off.
+Defaults to `false`.
 If set to `true`, offline mode is used and does not require internet connection to sign a transaction.

 **Note**: In offline mode, the nonce must be explicitly set in the Transaction object.